jsx-eslint/eslint-plugin-react/docs/rules/forbid-prop-types.md

 ### `forbid`

-An array of strings, with the names of `React.PropTypes` keys that are forbidden.
+An array of strings, with the names of `PropTypes` keys that are forbidden.
 The default value for this option is `['any', 'array', 'object']`.

 ## When not to use